Images of Galois representations in mod $p$ Hecke algebras: Introduction

-An important application of the these representations is that they can give us information on some abelian extensions of number fields.
+Another important application of the these representations is that they can give us information about some abelian extensions of number fields.
 The Galois representations that we investigate correspond to abelian extensions of very big non-solvable number fields that standard methods do not allow to treat computationally.

 The structure of this paper is as follows.
-In section \ref{sec_semidirect_product} we prove the image-splitting theorem (theorem \ref{image}), a generalisation of Manoharmayum's main theorem in \cite{Ma15} that will allow us to express $\mathrm{Im}(\rho_f)$ as a semidirect product of certain submodule $M\subseteq\mathrm{M}_2^0(\mathfrak{m}_f)$ and $\mathrm{GL}_2^D(\mathbb{F}_q)$.
-In section \ref{sec_theorem} we give a complete classification of the possible images of $2$-dimensional Galois representations with coefficients in local algebras over finite fields under the hypothesis previously mentioned (theorem \ref{thm2}).
-In section \ref{sec_algorithm} we use this result in the situation where the Galois representation takes values in mod $p$ Hecke algebras coming from modular forms.
+In Section \ref{sec_semidirect_product} we prove the image-splitting theorem (Theorem \ref{image}), a generalisation of Manoharmayum's Main Theorem in \cite{Ma15} that will allow to express $\mathrm{Im}(\rho_f)$ as a semidirect product of a certain submodule $M\subseteq\mathrm{M}_2^0(\mathfrak{m}_f)$ and $\mathrm{GL}_2^D(\mathbb{F}_q)$.
+In Section \ref{sec_theorem} we give a complete classification of the possible images of $2$-dimensional Galois representations with coefficients in local algebras over finite fields under the hypothesis previously mentioned (Theorem \ref{thm2}).
+These algebras are studied in detail and more generality in \cite{BeKh15} and \cite{Deo17}.
+In Section \ref{sec_algorithm} we use this result in the situation where the Galois representation takes values in mod $p$ Hecke algebras coming from modular forms.
 The classification of the images appearing in this setting is completely solved in odd characteristic.
 In even characteristic we can only reduce the problem to a finite number of possibilities.
-In section \ref{sec_examples} we see how one can compute explicit examples in characteristic 2 and show how in each case one can have a conjectural image.
+In Section \ref{sec_examples} we see how one can compute explicit examples in characteristic 2 and show how in each case one can have a conjectural image.
 We then state some questions that arise after contrasting many examples.
-Finally in section \ref{sec_application} we will see that the methods on group extensions that we develop allow us to deduce the existence of $p$-elementary abelian extensions of big number fields, which are not computationally approachable so far.
+Finally in Section \ref{sec_application} we will see that the methods on group extensions that we develop allow to deduce the existence of $p$-elementary abelian extensions of big number fields, which are not computationally approachable so far.